Attorney Articles | Supervision Basics

 DEFINITION OF TERMS

-• Group Supervision: Group supervision is direct face-to-face supervisor contact with a group consisting of no more than eight (8) supervisees.
+• Group Supervision: Group supervision is direct supervisor contact with a group consisting of no more than eight (8) supervisees.
 Hours of group supervision do not have to occur concurrently on the same day.
-Each hour may occur on different days of the same week during which the hours are claimed. iii
+Each hour may occur on different days of the same week during which the hours are claimed.

 • A “Week”: A week is any seven (7) consecutive day period that can begin and end on any day of the week.

-SUPERVISION RATIOS FOR TRAINEES AND ASSOCIATE MFTS
+SUPERVISION RATIOS FOR TRAINEES AND ASSOCIATES

 A Trainee must receive at least one (1) unit of supervision for every five (5) hours of psychotherapy or counseling performed, per week, in each setting. vi A Trainee can average the number of supervision units obtained over time in order to claim the hours of psychotherapy performed during a particular week.
 For example, in one week, a Trainee can perform ten (10) hours of counseling and obtain one (1) unit of supervision.
 The Trainee will still be able to count all 10 hours of psychotherapy performed in that particular week, as long as, the Trainee obtains an extra unit of supervision during one of the remaining weeks the Trainee works at that site.